Qiskit/qiskit-metapackage/docs/index.rst

    Gaussian™ 16 (a commercial chemistry program), PSI4 (an open-source chemistry program built on Python), PySCF (an open-source Python chemistry program), and PyQuante (a pure Python cross-platform open-source chemistry program).

-**Qiskit AI**
+:ref:`Qiskit AI <aqua-ai>`
    Qiskit Artificial Intelligence (AI) allows users with different levels of experience to execute AI experiments and contribute to the quantum computing AI software stack.
 Users with a pure AI background or interests can continue to configure AI problems without having to learn the details of quantum computing.
-**Qiskit Optimization**
+:ref:`Qiskit Optimization <aqua-optimization>`
    Qiskit Optimization allows users with different levels of experience to execute optimization experiments and contribute to the quantum computing optimization software stack.
 Users with a pure optimization background or interests can continue to configure optimization problems without having to learn the details of quantum computing.
-**Qiskit Finance**
+:ref:`Qiskit Finance <aqua-finance>`
    Qiskit Finance allows users with different levels of experience to execute financial analysis and optimization experiments and contribute to the quantum computing finance software stack.
 Users with a pure finance background or interests can continue to configure financial analysis and optimization problems without having to learn the details of the underlying quantum computing system.
-*********
-Contents
-*********

 .. toctree::
   :maxdepth: 2
+  :hidden:

   Installing Qiskit <install>
   Getting Started <getting_started>